jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Colour Moments

-- **Colour moment** provide ‘compact’ descriptions of an image's colours
+- **Colour moment** provide ‘compact’ descriptions of an image’s colours
 - The **1st order moment** is the mean colour value of the image, $\mu$
 - The **2nd order moment** is the variance of colour values, $\sigma^2$
 - These can be analysed and compared to find similar images